learn-the-web/topics/domains.md

 ---

-*† The FastMail links are referral links, from me, that will get you 10% off your first year.*
+_† The FastMail links are referral links, from me, that will get you 10% off your first year.
+The Hover links are referral links, from me, that will get you \$2 off your first domain._